Click any of the frequently asked questions below to see the corresponding answer.

 I have worked in-house as an editor for more than ten years, and I don't want to pay for basic editorial training.
 What options do I have for upgrading?

-If you have at least 10 years of in-house editorial experience, but have no formal training, you can nevertheless show us that you have reached the required standard for Professional Membership in the core skills by taking the online basic editorial test; this combination will satisfy the requirement for basic training in the two core skills of copy-editing and proofreading.
+If you have 4–5 years of in-house editorial experience, 8–10 years for Advanced Professional, but have no formal training, you can nevertheless show us that you have reached the required standard in the core skills, as defined in our editorial syllabus, by taking the online basic editorial test; this combination will satisfy the requirement for basic training in the two core skills of copy-editing and proofreading.
 For Advanced Professional Membership, you will also need to provide evidence of continuing professional development in the 3 years before your application.
 An advanced editorial test is being developed.

 Mentoring may count for experience only if you became a mentee before 1 February 2015.
 After 1 February 2015, mentoring is counted separately from training and experience and you will need to meet the minimum criteria in these areas.